Alexwcjung/2026-highschool/lessonplan.md

-# 🎵 50-Minute Lesson Plan: Pop Song, Reading, and Speaking Practice
+# 🎵 50-Minute Lesson Plan: Pop Song, Reading, Vocabulary, and Speaking Practice

 ## 👩‍🎓 1.
 Learner Profile

 The learners are Korean vocational high school students.
 Although they are high school students, their English proficiency is around the elementary to early middle school level.
-Many students have low confidence in English, especially in listening, reading, and speaking.
+Many students have low confidence in English, especially in listening, reading, vocabulary learning, and speaking.

 Therefore, this lesson provides short, familiar, and highly supported English activities.
-The lesson uses pop songs, short reading passages, vocabulary cards, listening support, and speech recognition practice to help students experience English in an interactive and less stressful way.
+The lesson uses pop songs, short reading passages, vocabulary cards, listening support, and speech recognition-based speaking practice to help students experience English in an interactive and less stressful way.

 ---